DarkHeart527/ytads/README.md

-# ytads
+# YouTube Adverts
-Show ads in your website based on YouTube!!!
-See readme for info and documentation.
+## This script allows your website to show advertisements as YouTube videos.
+You may set view lengths, enable / disable muting, show time remaining, and more.